Skip to Content

 Braeburn

-Braeburn apples really hold their firmness, making them perfect for baking.
-They have an almost citrussy scent to them and taste more like pears after baking.
-We recommend mixing another kind of apple in if you are using Braeburns, just to create a more complex, unique flavor.
+Braeburn apples hold their firmness well, making them perfect for baking.
+They have an almost citrussy scent and taste more like pears after baking.
+If you are using Braeburn apples, we recommend mixing in another kind of apple to create a more complex, unique flavor.

 If you love apple pie, why not try…